 Zero load time file formats

-Posted three years ago
+Posted four years ago

 Sometimes you cannot afford to load data files from disk.
 Maybe you need results immediately, or the data is simply too large to fit into memory.
 A technique that I like to use is an on-disk data structure.
 Here is a toy example for instantly accessing lists of related words.

 In this article, I address the problem of the time needed to load data into memory from disk.
 However, I do not make any optimization for disk caches or blocks.
 I am not going to talk about B-Trees or cache-oblivious structures.

 No waitingUsing an on-disk data structure, there is no need to load the whole file into memory or parse it.
 Instead of opening a file and reading its contents, we will use a memory mapped file.
 We tell the operating system the file name, and it will lazily load the parts of the file only when we access them.
 These parts remain in the disk cache even after our program exits.
 So if you later start the program again, it will execute similar queries more quickly.
 We let the operating system do the caching for us.
 In python, this is done using the mmap module.
 Mmap makes the file appear as a very long string.

 Toy exampleHere is an on-disk structure for looking up related words that I prepared.
 (Download 11 MB of it).
 It has three sections: A header, an index, and a word section.
 The header contains the number of words.
 The index contains a list of pointers to word records.
 The word section contains the word records.
 It is constructed so that we can instantly query for words related to a given word by jumping around to different parts of the file.

 --- header 4 bytes: number of words --- index section.
 The words are listed in alphabetical order, so you can --- look one up using binary search. for each word: 4 byte ptr to word record --- word section: for each word: null terminated text 4 bytes: number of related words for each link, ptr to linked word recordHere is a short python program for accessing the data file.